-Ms. Cholmondeley is a private consultant on Strategic Planning.
+John C. Miles II Age 67 Ms. Cholmondeley is a private consultant on Strategic Planning.
 She served as the Vice President and General Manager of Specialty Products for Sappi Fine Paper, a subsidiary of Sappi Limited from April 2000 until January 2004, and prior to that from January 1998 until April 2000, she was a private consultant on Strategic Planning and Mergers and Acquisitions.
 From 1992 until January 1998, Ms. Cholmondeley held various management positions with Owens Corning, including General Manager of Residential Insulation.
 Ms. Cholmondeley served as a White House Fellow and a Special Assistant to the U.S. Trade Representative for several countries in the Far East from 1982 to 1983.
 She has also held a number of significant positions with other companies including managerial positions with Westinghouse Elevator Company, and as Chief Financial Officer and Senior Vice President for Blue Cross of Greater Philadelphia.
-She is an independent trustee of Nationwide Mutual Fund.
-She also serves on the Boards of Terex Corporation, Ultralife Batteries, Albany International, and Minerals Technologies, Inc. Ms. Cholmondeley was appointed to the DENTSPLY Board of Directors in September 2001.
+She is a former Certified Public Accountant.
+Ms. Cholmondeley is an independent trustee of Nationwide Mutual Fund.
+She also serves on the Boards of Terex Corporation, Ultralife Batteries, Albany International and Minerals Technologies, Inc. Ms. Cholmondeley was appointed to the DENTSPLY Board of Directors in September 2001.

-Michael J. Coleman Age 64 Mr. Coleman is the Chairman of the Board of Cool Media Company and a partner in CS&W Associates Media Management, both based in Cocoa Beach, Florida.
+Mr. Coleman is the Chairman of the Board of Cool Media Company and a partner in CS&W Associates Media Management, both based in Cocoa Beach, Florida.
 He served as Chairman of Cape Publications in Melbourne, Florida until retiring from that position on January 1, 2007.
 He previously served as Publisher of FLORIDA TODAY and President of the Gannett Co., Inc., South Newspaper Group from 1991 to April 2006.
-He serves as a director of Ron Jon Surf Shops Worldwide, Prime Bank of Melbourne, Florida, and as a Trustee of the Freedom Forum Diversity Institute, based in Nashville, Tennessee and The Newseum in Washington, D.C.
+He serves as a director of Ron Jon Surf Shops Worldwide and Prime Bank of Melbourne, Florida, and as a Trustee of the Freedom Forum Diversity Institute and The Newseum, both based in Washington, D.C.
 Mr. Coleman has served as a director of the Company since the Merger, and prior thereto as a director of Gendex.

-John C. Miles II Age 66 Mr. Miles served as Chairman of the Board of the Company from May 1998 until May 2005.
+Mr. Miles served as Chairman of the Board from May 1998 until May 2005, and remains a director of the Company.
 In January 2004, he retired from his position as Chief Executive Officer, a position which he held since January 1, 1996.
 Mr. Miles served as Vice Chairman of the Board from January 1, 1997 until becoming Chairman of the Board in May 1998.
-Prior to January 1, 1996, he had been President and Chief Operating Officer since the Merger, and served as President and Chief Operating Officer of Old Dentsply prior to the Merger.
-He is currently serving as a director of Respironics, Inc. Mr. Miles has been a director of the Company since the Merger and was a director of Old Dentsply commencing January 1990.
+Prior to January 1, 1996, he had been President and Chief Operating Officer since the Merger, and served as President and Chief Operating Officer of Old DENTSPLY prior to the Merger.
+Mr. Miles has been a director of the Company since the Merger and was a director of Old DENTSPLY commencing January 1990.